 The verdict of compostable nappies in Australia VS biodegradable nappies?

-Eenee has great potential for a more sustainable future if the composting industry will catch up with Eenee’s ambitious sustainable standards.
+Eenee has excellent potential for a more sustainable future if the composting industry will catch up with Eenee’s ambitious sustainable standards.

-Do you rather use disposable than cloth nappies?
+Do you instead use disposable than cloth nappies?
 Or do you need a disposable option for occasional events?

 Eenee gives you an excellent sustainable choice for a disposable nappy indeed.